 Estimated reading time: 12 minutes

 Her family rushed her to the Emergency Room twice within a couple months, each time resulting in a multi-night stay.
 Doctors diagnosed her with a heart arrhythmia each time but never located the root cause.
 They posed the standard list of questions, which included asking what medications she regularly took.
 But nothing ever stood out.
 After a couple-night stay her symptoms would subside, after which she’d be released.
 Now, a few weeks later, she’s back at the hospital with a new case of heart arrhythmia.
 But this time, a young intern accompanies the doctor.
-The doctor instructs the young beginner to go through his list of questions with her while he observes:
+The doctor instructs the young novice to go through his list of questions with her while he observes:

 INTERN: What medications do you regularly take, ma’am?